 Brewing El Niño may mean active Pacific hurricane season

-Friday, April 14, 2017, 2:13 - As Hurricane season nears in the eastern and central Pacific, computer models are working on the final numbers that will define how active the season turns out to be.
+Thursday, June 1, 2017, 10:36 - Hurricane season is here for the eastern and central Pacific, and computer models are working on the final numbers that will define how active the season could be

-May 15th will mark the beginning of the season in the east Pacific while the central Pacific will have to wait until June 1st.
+May 15th marked the beginning of the season in the east Pacific, while the central Pacific started on June 1st.
 The end of the season in both basins will arrive on November 30th.

-So how are things shaping up as the start of the new season approaches?
+So how are things shaping up?
 Here's what we know so far.

 Since 2014, the tropical Pacific has been swinging back and forth between El Niño and La Niña.
 While 2015 will be remembered for hosting one of the strongest El Niño phenomena on record, 2016 was the opposite, with La Niña taking over although not quite as intense as her predecessor.

-Now, in the early stages of 2017, El Niño seems to be back at least in the El Niño 1 region, just off the coast of Peru and Ecuador where SST anomalies have been very positive and responsible for torrential rains and major flooding.
+Now, El Niño seems to be back at least in the El Niño 1 region, just off the coast of Peru and Ecuador where SST anomalies have been very positive and responsible for torrential rains and major flooding.

 At this point, it is hard to estimate how strong of El Niño will form, but current data shows that even if it is not as intense as the 2015 El Niño, it will end up coming around.